EuroProofNet/europroofnet.github.io/_pages/WG1/Jan2023/admin.md

 - [X] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).

 - [X] The chair asks the organizer details about the LOS, with copy to the Grant holder.
-By the way, the chair asks the organizer to carefully read the rules concerning LOS in the COST annotated rules (https://www.cost.eu/uploads/2022/10/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-V1.3-.pdf#page=92).
+By the way, the chair asks the organizer to carefully read the rules concerning LOS in the COST annotated rules (see https://www.cost.eu/Annotated_Rules_for_COST_Actions_C page 92).
 Note in particular that VAT is not reimbursed.

 - [X] The Grant Holder contacts the organizer to collect the additional data it needs.